 What is Education?
 Education refers to the systematic process of gaining knowledge and skills through study and instructions.
-The person providing the instruction is known as teachers.
+The person providing the instruction and guidance is known as teacher.
 And, the person who receives or gains education is called a student or pupil.

 School education includes primary or elementary education, secondary education and higher secondary education.
 A school should have competent teachers and well-equipped infrastructure.
 After completing the school education, a student can join a college, university or institute for further studies.

 Illiterate Adults can join part-time courses to learn reading and writing.
 They can also develop skills in a particular trade by enrolling himself in a Vocational and Technical Education (VTE) institute.

 Importance of Education

 Education has many benefits and has positive impact in our life.
 An educated person is an asset for any country.
 In today’s world, human capital is considered the best national resource.
 On one hand, he can explore better opportunities for himself, and on the other hand, the entire nation would get benefited from his works.
 (Also read, Short Essay on Education and its Advantages.)

 In this article, we have made an attempt to discuss the need and importance of education in our life, for the development of a nation, and for the overall benefits of humanity.

 There are many reasons why education is important.
 They are discussed below: